jackyes/GoLiveTracking/README.md

-# Very simple Gps tracking viewer written in GO.
+# Very simple Live Gps tracking viewer written in GO.
 Use an app like OsmAnd (or a simple HTTP Get) to send data to the server:

 ## AddPoint example: